gmorks/ComfyUI-Animagine-Prompt/README.md

 ### Additional Nodes

-This version now includes two new nodes:
+This version now includes three additional nodes:

   - **Multiline Text Input**: Provides a multiline text input that supports dynamic syntax (e.g., variants and wildcards) using the [dynamicprompts](https://github.com/adieyal/dynamicprompts) module.
 It processes the input text to generate dynamic variations in your prompts.

   - **Wildcards Text File Loader**: Loads a text file and returns a specific or random line, making it easier to incorporate wildcards into prompt generation.

+  - **Multi Wildcard Loader**: Advanced wildcard management node that supports multiple wildcard files simultaneously.
+Features template mode for structured prompt building and slots mode for flexible wildcard combinations.
+Includes individual seed control for each wildcard slot and preview output for real-time text generation monitoring.

 ## Installation